COS301-SE-2025/Save-n-Bite/documentation/SRS-V2.md

 R4: **Purchase / Request Food Items**
 &nbsp;&nbsp;&nbsp;&nbsp;R4.1 Verified individual users should be able to purchase discounted food items.
-&nbsp;&nbsp;&nbsp;&nbsp;R4.2 Verified organization users should be able to request food items listed as donations.
+&nbsp;&nbsp;&nbsp;&nbsp;R4.2 Verified organisation users should be able to request food items listed as donations.
 &nbsp;&nbsp;&nbsp;&nbsp;R4.3 The system should enforce limits to prevent bulk purchasing or hoarding (based on user role and verification status).
 &nbsp;&nbsp;&nbsp;&nbsp;R4.4 Upon purchase or request, the listing should be updated to reflect new availability.
 &nbsp;&nbsp;&nbsp;&nbsp;R4.5 A confirmation screen should summarize the transaction (e.g., pickup time, location, item details).